FranklinBarto/FranklinBarto/README.md

 ### 👋  I’m Franklin Barto and I build things on the web!

-Full stack developer with experience in CI/CD, UI/UX, Data Science, AI/ML and more recently software testing.
+Full stack developer with experience in cloud computing (HPC), CI/CD, Data Science, AI/ML, UI/UX and more recently software testing.

 ---